 Sponsored by the Congressional Medal of Honor Foundation

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Sammy Davis.
+Plan for your class to tune in for the on-demand recording with Medal of Honor Recipient Sammy Davis.
 Sgt.
 Davis (then Pfc.) distinguished himself while serving at a remote fire support base when the base came under heavy mortar attack together with a fierce ground assault.
 Students will learn about his extraordinary actions, the values that made his selfless service possible, and the advice he has for how young people can impact the lives of others in a positive way.